Skip to content

 AI Tools

-This solves two critical problems with AI-assisted development:
+This solves two problems with AI-assisted development:

-1. Secret exposure — AI tools read your project files, including .env files.
-With varlock, secrets are never stored in plain text — they’re fetched at runtime from secure providers.
+1. Secret exposure: AI tools read your project files, including .env files.
+With varlock, secrets are never stored in plain text.
+They’re fetched at runtime from secure providers.

-2. AI-generated leaks — AI agents may hardcode secrets or log sensitive values in generated code. varlock scan catches these leaks before they’re committed, and runtime protection redacts secrets from logs and responses.
+2. AI-generated leaks: AI agents may hardcode secrets or log sensitive values in generated code. varlock scan catches these leaks before they’re committed, and runtime protection redacts secrets from logs and responses.

 Many AI coding assistants offer CLI tools that require API keys and other secrets.
 Instead of storing these secrets in plain text .env or .json files or exposing them in your shell history, use varlock to inject them securely at runtime.
 This applies both to config that might be required to bootstrap the tool itself, as well as things like MCP servers that require API keys.